artsy/money_helper/README.md

 money_helper
 ============

-A simple class to assist in formatting unambiguous prices and price ranges in international currencies
+A simple class to assist in formatting unambiguous prices and price ranges in international currencies in a Roman Script environment.

 Usage
 -----